Script Guide

 connector(name) / device(name)

 Returns a proxy object for the named connector.
-Properties and actions are called as async functions.
+Properties use direct access syntax.
+Actions and custom methods use function calls.

 const psu = connector("psu");